emilymermaid/Personal-website/content/projects/projects.md

  css_class = ""
 +++

 Below you will find a summary of selected projects I've recently participated in.
-You You may filter these projects based on their status (on-going or archived) and topics.
+You You may filter these projects based on their status (active or archived) and topics.